Gordon999/Pi-MP3_Player/README.md

 # Pi-MP3_Player
 Pi-MP3_Player

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD.
+Playing tracks from USB sticks under /media/pi/

 Tested on Pi 2 v1.1 and Pi 4, using Buster.